 (b) 90% of the proportion of the amount of the premium for insurance paid in respect of the current period of the insurance contract attributable to the unexpired portion of that period consisting of whole months.

+Note for this regulation:

-Note — Section 139(3) of the Code provides that the regulations may prescribe the manner of calculating the proportionate rebate of premium for the purposes of section 139.
+Section 139(3) of the Code provides that the regulations may prescribe the manner of calculating the proportionate rebate of premium for the purposes of section 139.

 Part 8A — Matters prescribed for the purposes of Part 9A of the Code (Comparison rates)